craig-davis/craig-davis.github.io/_posts/2018-10-31-Jeep-XJ-Illuminated-Extended-Idle-Switch.markdown

 * __OEM factory fog light switch__
   These are available on eBay.
 Save one from a junkyard if at all possible.
 * __OEM factory fog light switch pigtail__
-  Retailers don't send the connector that we need with an OEM switch.
-These can be found on eBay, but go to a junkyard.
+  Retailers don't usually send the connector that we'll need with an OEM switch.
+These can be found on eBay, but go to a junkyard if you can.
 All XJs have an extra one for the fog light even if the fog light package wasn't installed.
 Be sure to clip it with the longest pigtails that you can.
 * __A relay to run the extended idle system__
   Any [four wire auto relay](https://amzn.to/2RsHJum) will work.
 * __Wiring and connectors__